Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Methodology

 \subsubsection{Bidirectional Mamba \& Prefix Bidirectional Mamba}

-Mamba, as a uni-directional sequence modelling method, cannot propagate information bidirectionally—for example, $y_{1}$ cannot incorporate information from $y_{2}$.
+Mamba, as a uni-directional sequence modelling method, cannot propagate information bidirectionally-for example, $y_{1}$ cannot incorporate information from $y_{2}$.
 This limitation restricts its ability to comprehensively learn patterns from complex data types, such as images and videos.

 To address this, we propose Bidirectional Mamba and Prefix Bidirectional Mamba.
 The input first undergoes layer normalization \cite{ba2016layer}, or in some cases, two separate layer normalizations.
 In the legend of Fig.~\ref{fig:architecture}, the two-layer normalization normalizes the input features (coloured bar) and the learnable parameters for predicted actions (gray bar) separately, as they follow different distributions.
 Next, the sequence passes through the Mamba layer with a residual connection.
-A flip or conditional flip (cond flip) is applied—where ``cond flip'' refers to flipping only the input features while keeping the rest action features unchanged, as shown in the legend of Fig.~\ref{fig:architecture}.
+A flip or conditional flip (cond flip) is applied-where ``cond flip'' refers to flipping only the input features while keeping the rest action features unchanged, as shown in the legend of Fig.~\ref{fig:architecture}.